 Plan sponsors can find it challenging to communicate information about a Company’s retirement plans.
 Even for those whose native language is English, it can be challenging to explain concepts like eligibility and plan entry, vesting and forfeiture.
 It helps to have a plan’s Summary Plan Description include examples that illustrate when and how employees become participants and when their benefits become vested.

-When many plan participants are literate in the same non-English language, it is helpful to have Summary Plan Descriptions (SPDs), required notices and even participant statements provided in that common language.
+When a significant portion of plan participants are literate in the same non-English language, providing SPDs, required notices, and participant statements in that language can enhance understanding and engagement.

-There is not a legal requirement to provide SPDs in a foreign language.
-However, there is a requirement to provide a non-English notice that accompanies the English version of an SPD if:
+While there is no legal requirement to provide SPDs in a foreign language, the Department of Labor mandates a non-English notice accompanying the English version of an SPD under certain conditions:

 - A plan covers less than 100 participants at the beginning of a plan year and 25% or more of all plan participants are literate only in the same non-English language, or